-THAT Cr be appointed as Chairperson and Cr be appointed as a Councillor Representative to the Regional Arts Development Fund (RADF) Committee.
+THAT Cr Hagan be appointed as Chairperson and Cr Holstein be appointed as a Councillor Representative on the Regional Arts Development Fund (RADF) Committee.

-THAT Council adopt the Terms of Reference for the RADF Committee, as attached.
+THAT Council adopt the Terms of Reference for the RADF Committee, as attached to these Minutes.